 “Now who is playing games.
 I am looking for Truth, Mort.
 World-shaping truth.
 With a capital T.”

 Matthias looked Mort directly in the eyes for his final sentiment on the matter.

 “This is going to change the world… I will change the world.”

-Mort and Matthias then exchange the familiar look of two men who had squared off in this way more times than they could count.
+Mort and Matthias then exchanged the familiar look of two men who had squared off in this way more times than they could count.

 “I just want you to think about it.
 The path you will be choosing to undertake will be fraught.. you will be starting the war anew.
-If you are truly committed, I won’t get in your way — beyond offering you the reason you sometimes fail to observe.”
+If you are truly committed, I won’t get in your way — beyond offering you my special reason, from time to time, that you sometimes fail to observe.”
 Mort smirked now.
 He continued.